natenka/pyneng-book-en/docs/source/book/16_unicode/python_3_unicode.rst

     In [23]: len(hi2)
     Out[23]: 6

-The ord() function returns the value of Unicode code for the character:
+Function ord() returns value of Unicode code for character:

 .. code:: python

     In [6]: ord('ö')
     Out[6]: 246

-The chr() function returns the Unicode character that corresponds to the code:
+Function chr() returns Unicode character that corresponds to the code:

 .. code:: python